pub struct ZipFilePath<'a>(/* private fields */);

 Expand description

-Represents a path within a Zip archive.
+Represents a file path within a Zip archive, as a borrowed byte slice.

 Implementations§